2 cups red wine

 Three 4-inch sprigs of fresh mint or 1-1/2 teaspoons dried

 Six firm pears with stems

 6 ounces Parmigiano-Reggiano® in large nuggets

-How to make the Minted Poached Pears with Parmigiano-Reggiano®:
+How to make the Pere Cotte Alla Menta Con Parmigiano Reggiano – Minted Poached Pears with Parmigiano-Reggiano®:

 Leaving the stem attached, peel each pear and cut a thin slice off the bottom so that it will stand upright.
 To avoid discoloration, quickly place it into the wine mixture.
-When all the pears are peeled, return the saucepan to medium high heat and bring the liquid to a gentle simmer.
-Adjust heat so that the liquid does not boil.
-Cook pears 15 to 30 minutes, depending on ripeness.
+When all the pears are peeled, return the saucepan to medium-high heat and bring the liquid to a gentle simmer.
+Adjust heat so that the fluid does not boil.
+Cook pears for 15 to 30 minutes, depending on ripeness.
 Test regularly with a skewer; when tender throughout, pears are done.
 Allow pears to cool in the poaching liquid for 30 minutes.